 Founder of React Physical Therapy

 If you’re lucky enough to have a session with David Reavy, he’ll evaluate you from head to toe and tell you what’s working and what’s not.

-He’s the founder of React Physical Therapy in Chicago and has worked with athletes like Jerome Randle, Mike Magee, Alshon Jeffrey and Paul Davis, among others.
+He’s the founder of React Physical Therapy in Chicago and has worked with all-star athletes like Dwyane Wade, Alshon Jeffery and Matt Forte, among others.

 “[A yoga mat is] great for body weight movements.
 I enjoy doing exercises barefoot whenever I can to make sure my foot muscles are working,” Reavy says.

 “When my time is limited, I can hop on this bike for a quick ride.
 I typically do 45 minutes for cardio,” Reavy says.
 “You don’t need much of a warm up since it’s not as high impact as running.”

 To check out NEOU simply download the app, sign up and scroll through classes to find one you’d like to try out.
 Class times range from 15 to 60 minutes with plenty of variety.